 The VVV survey is targeting the central parts of our galaxy in five near-infrared bands.
 The total area of this survey is 520 square degrees and contains more than 355 open and 33 globular clusters.
 The VVV is multi-epoch in nature in order to detect a large number of variable objects and will provide more than 100 carefully spaced observations at different times for each part of the sky covered.
 A catalogue with about a billion point sources including about a million variable objects is being created These will be used to create a three-dimensional map of the bulge of our Milky Way galaxy.
 Other science drivers include the ages of stellar populations and globular cluster evolution.

 VHS: VISTA Hemisphere Survey

 The VHS is imaging the entire southern hemisphere of the sky, with the exception of the areas already covered by the VIKING and VVV surveys, in two near-infrared bands as well as some other areas for special purposes.
 The resulting data are about 4 magnitudes (forty times) deeper than the earlier 2MASS and DENIS surveys.
-The main aims of the survey are to examine low mass and nearby stars, study the merger history of our Milky Way, measure the properties of dark energy through the examination of large-scale structure and searches for high-redshift quasars.
+The main aims of the survey are to examine low mass and nearby stars, to study the merger history of our Milky Way, to measure the properties of dark energy through the examination of large-scale structure and to search for high-redshift quasars.

 VIDEO: VISTA Deep Extragalactic Observations Survey

 VIDEO is a 15 square degree near-infrared multi-colour survey to study galaxy evolution using active galactic nuclei, galaxy cluster evolution, and very massive galaxies.
 The survey comprises four fields.
-The width and area of VIDEO are intermediate between the wide, but relatively shallow VIKING survey and the small, but very deep, UltraVISTA.
+The width and area of VIDEO are intermediate between the wide, but relatively shallow, VIKING survey and the small, but very deep, UltraVISTA.